BrynWatson/retirement-calculator/README.md

 ## File Managment
 I use a Domain-Driven (feature-based) folder structure, which scales well for larger apps.
 Each feature has its own folder containing all its relted components, logic, and hooks.
 Shared or generic elements live in components/, hooks/, or utils/ closer to the root.

+## Assumptions

+- Contributions are made monthly
+- Interest is compounded annually
+- Returns are entered as a percentage

+## Things I wanted to implement
+- Unit Testing
+- ESLint/Prettier configuration
+- API and Service layer (if there was an API invloved)

+## Final Notes

+The assignment says that returns should be compounded annually, which is what I’ve done.
+In the real world, contributions are made monthly and returns can compound monthly or continuously.
+This means that my code slightly underestimates the growth compared to a more realistic monthly compounding scenario.
+However, I’ve  followed the assignments instruction to use annual compounding.

 ---

 ## How to Run